28 Experience Gift Ideas for the Whole Family

 You guys, as a mom, I am all about experience gifts for my kids.
 I am absolutely in over my head (almost literally) with all of the toys my kids have.
 Don’t get me wrong, most of our toys are awesome (and the right toys are great learning tools), but I’m not the only mama who just can’t keep up with the mess.
 Enter these experience gift ideas for kids.
 Awesome experiences that toddlers on up will LOVE.
 Screen-free fun for better quality time with their loved ones.
 No mess for overwhelmed mamas (or dads) to clean up.
 Memories that will last forever.

 - concert– my son LOVES music, and thinks it’s so much fun to dress up and go to a special concert.
+E is 4 years old now, and I took him to hear Canadian Brass when they performed locally a couple of weeks ago.
+He LOVED it (and so did I)!
 Music + quality time with you = a great Christmas gift.

 - cooking/baking– spend an afternoon whipping something up in the kitchen together.
 Decorate sugar cookies, make the child’s favorite meal, whatever sounds delicious!
 The mess you make will clean up in a few minutes, but the memories you create will last a lifetime.
 Not really a baker yourself?
 Use a mix, and you’ll still have plenty of fun!